 You will find some resistor connections.
-Replace the resistor with a Wilson Audio supplied matching resistor.
+Replace the resistor with the supplied matching resistor.
 Tighten the new resistor in the old one's place.

 Note: Use only Wilson Audio replacement resistors in your Wilson Mezzo Convergent Synergy.
 These resistors were carefully chosen for the overall sonic and thermal performance.